Mutagenesis (molecular biology technique): Insertional mutagenesis

 The insertion of one or more base pairs, resulting in DNA mutations, is also known as insertional mutagenesis.
 Engineered mutations such as these can provide important information in cancer research, such as mechanistic insights into the development of the disease.
 Retroviruses and transposons are the chief instrumental tools in insertional mutagenesis.
-Retroviruses, such as the mouse mammory tumor virus and murine leukemia virus, can be used to identify genes involved in carcinogenesis and understand the biological pathways of specific cancers.
+Retroviruses, such as the mouse mammary tumor virus and murine leukemia virus, can be used to identify genes involved in carcinogenesis and understand the biological pathways of specific cancers.
 Transposons, chromosomal segments that can undergo transposition, can be designed and applied to insertional mutagenesis as an instrument for cancer gene discovery.
 These chromosomal segments allow insertional mutagenesis to be applied to virtually any tissue of choice while also allowing for more comprehensive, unbiased depth in DNA sequencing.

 Researchers have found four mechanisms of insertional mutagenesis that can be used on humans. the first mechanism is called enhancer insertion.
 Enhancers boost transcription of a particular gene by interacting with a promoter of that gene.
-This particular mechanism was first used to help severely immunocompromised patients I need of bone marrow.
+This particular mechanism was first used to help severely immunocompromised patients in need of bone marrow.
 Gammaretroviruses carrying enhancers were then inserted into patients.
 The second mechanism is referred to as promoter insertion.
 Promoters provide our cells with the specific sequences needed to begin translation.
 Promoter insertion has helped researchers learn more about the HIV virus.
 The third mechanism is gene inactivation.
 An example of gene inactivation is using insertional mutagenesis to insert a retrovirus that disrupts the genome of the T cell in leukemia patients and giving them a specific antigen called CAR allowing the T cells to target cancer cells.
 The final mechanisms is referred to as mRNA 3' end substitution.
-Our genes occasionally undergo point mutations causing beta-thalassemia that interrupts red blood cell function.
+Human genes occasionally undergo point mutations causing beta-thalassemia, a condition which interrupts red blood cell function.
 To fix this problem the correct gene sequence for the red blood cells are introduced and a substitution is made.